hyperledger/aries-vcx/agents/node/vcxagent-core/readme.md

 [NodeJS Wrapper](../../../wrappers/node) for `aries-vcx` library.

 # Try it
-1. First step is to [compile](../../../libvcx) `aries-vcx` library and make it available on your system.
+1. First step is to compile and `aries-vcx` and make it available on your system.
+Follow [instructions](../../../libvcx).
-2. You need to have `aries-vcx` compatible agency ready.
+2. You need to have mediator agent compatible with `aries-vcx`.
 See more [info](../../../README.md).
-3. Run `test:threaded:integration`.
-This will run sample scenario where:Alice and Faber
+3. Run `npm run demo`.
+This will run sample scenario where Alice and Faber
-    - establish Aries connection,
+    - establish connection,
-    - Faber issues credential to Alice
+    - Faber issues a credential to Alice
-    - Faber requests Alice to prove certain information using the credential.
+    - Faber requests Alice to prove certain information about herself (using the credential).

 # Note
-You can also have look at [vcxagent-cli](../vcxagent-cli) - simple CLI Aries agent based on this project.
+You can also have look at [vcxagent-cli](../vcxagent-cli) - CLI Aries agent based on this project.